id-unibe-ch/ansible-role-snowagent/README.md

 correct value for the IT Service Office.
 Ask the SAM officials for the site name for your organisation unit if your system does not belong to ID.

+### snowagent_scan_running_procs

+    snowagent_scan_running_procs: "true"

+If set to true - the default - the Snow inventory agent also scans running processes and adds them to the report.
+This might potentially reveal sensitive data.
+If so, set this to "false" to prevent this step.

 ### snowagent_baseurl

     snowagent_baseurl: 'https://tools.id.unibe.ch/snowagent/'